liuzel01/platform/src/WebInstaller/README.md

 ## Running the Web Installer

-Copy the created `shuwe-installer.phar.php` file to the root directory of your Shopware installation or into an empty directory.
+Copy the created `shuwe-installer.phar.php` file to the root directory of your Shuwei installation or into an empty directory.

-Request that page in your browser with /shuwe-installer.phar.php and the Installer will decide if you need to install or update Shopware.
+Request that page in your browser with /shuwe-installer.phar.php and the Installer will decide if you need to install or update Shuwei.

 ## Running the Web Installer in Development Mode